ARTICLE I

 4.7 Board Action.
 Every act or decision done or made by a majority of the directors present at a meeting duly held at which a quorum is present is the act of the Foundation Board.
 The Foundation Board may adopt rules and regulations which may supplement and interpret these Bylaws and shall be binding and enforceable as to directors to the extent they are consistent with the Nonprofit Public Benefit Corporation Law and Section 501(c)(3) of the Internal Revenue Code.

 4.8 Strategic Plan.
-The Foundation Board shall support the development of and approve long range plans for the activities of the Foundation and will present these plans to the Board of Directors of the Academic Senate annually in September for comment and approval.
+The Foundation Board shall support the development of and approve long range plans for the activities of the Foundation and will present, for information only, the strategic plan to the Board of Directors of the ASCCC in September of the year in which a strategic plan is scheduled to commence for comment and approval.

 4.9 Audit.
-An audit of the Foundation’s financial records will be conducted in conjunction with the Academic Senate.
+An audit of the Foundation’s financial records will be conducted in conjunction with the ASCCC.

 ARTICLE V